-- (1) On or before the date specified in accordance with Article 8(3)(c) (or such later date as the Assessment Committee may for an exceptional reason agree) an application may be made to the Assessment Committee for a review of the proposed rateable value of any area of land shown on the draft Rates List. - (2) An application under paragraph (1) may be made by - - (a) the owner of the land; - (b) if different, the occupier of the land; - (c) the Constable of the Parish; - (d) the Supervisory Committee; or - (e) a member of the Assessment Committee. - (3) Except as provided by paragraph (5), an application under paragraph (1) cannot be made except on the grounds that there is a significant difference between the proposed rateable value of the land in question and the rateable value of other lands in the Island generally having similar attributes to the land in question. - (4) For the purpose of paragraph (3) there is a significant difference if the difference is claimed to be at least - - (a) ten percent of the proposed rateable value of the land in question; or - (b) 500 rateable quarters, being whichever is the greater.
+- (1) On or before the date specified in accordance with Article 8(3)(c) (or such later date as the Assessment Committee may for an exceptional reason agree) an application may be made to the Assessment Committee for a review of the proposed rateable value of any area of land shown on the draft Rates List. - (2) An application under paragraph (1) may be made on a form provided or approved for the purpose by the Assessment Committee and may be made by - - (a) the owner of the land; - (b) if different, the occupier of the land; - (c) the Connétable of the Parish; - (d) the Supervisory Committee; or - (e) a member of the Assessment Committee. - (3) Except as provided by paragraph (5), an application under paragraph (1) cannot be made except on the grounds that there is a significant difference between the proposed rateable value of the land in question and the rateable value of other lands in the Island generally having similar attributes to the land in question. - (4) For the purpose of paragraph (3) there is a significant difference if the difference is claimed to be at least - - (a) ten per cent of the proposed rateable value of the land in question; or - (b) 500 rateable quarters, being whichever is the greater.

-- (5) Paragraph (3) does not apply in respect of land to which paragraph 7(3) applies. - (6) Nothing in this Article shall be taken as preventing an Assessment Committee from correcting at any time any factual, or typographical or similar error in the draft Rates List, either on its own volition or on the application of any person.
+- (5) Paragraph (3) does not apply in respect of land to which Article 7(3) applies. - (6) Nothing in this Article shall be taken as preventing an Assessment Committee from correcting at any time any factual, or typographical or similar error in the draft Rates List, either on its own volition or on the application of any person.